bakgaard/Stories/AdrexTheEngineer/Chapter5.md

 Adrex held the tube in front of him, measuring in his head whether the tube would fit in the rack, and started nodding as he came to the same conclusion.

-Fetching it, placing it leveled on the ground, they continued to load larger and larger charges, as the metal ball flew higher and higher each time.
+Fetching it, placing it leveled on the ground, they continued to load larger and larger charges, as the metal ball flew higher and higher each time, whilst the sound became louder and louder.
 Noting down the time it took for the ball to travel from the takeoff until it hit again, they could properly calculate how far up it had been later on.

 As the last charge went off, Adrex kept looking up into the air at nothing in particular, whilst Yurgunn wrote down the last time stamp.